Choose a start date

 You will get a thorough grounding in CSS theory combined with practical strategies for turning graphical mockups and textual content into functioning CSS-styled websites.
 Emphasis is on techniques that make sites accessible to users and search engines alike.

-A variety of common layout issues and code patterns is covered, and where CSS3 techniques are becoming mainstream these are included in the discussion.
+A variety of common layout issues and code patterns is covered.
 This course involves hand coding, and is not a taught Dreamweaver/WYSIWYG course, so good keyboard skills are essential.